atelierbram/syntax-highlighting/README.md

 syntax-highlighting
 ===================

-collection of syntax highlighting colour themes
+Collection of syntax highlight colourschemes.

-Not much to see here yet.
+Not much to see here yet, except a very nice [colorscheme for Chrome DevTools](http://atelierbram.github.io/syntax-highlighting/chrome-devtools/).